Skip to content

 3. Note the client ID, client secret, and server metadata URL for use in the next step.

 4. Optional.
-To grant admin access via SSO, create an admin role in your identity provider and assign it to the appropriate users.
+To grant system administrator access via SSO, create an admin role in your identity provider and assign it to the appropriate users.
 Configure the provider to include assigned roles in the roles claim of the ID token.

 Configure TestGen